 Patient isolation and measles containment

-Measles is one of the most contagious diseases spreading most commonly, but not only, via large droplets.
-The virus is so contagious that if a susceptible person occupies an elevator or other enclosed space up to four hours after a person infected with measles, he or she is likely to be infected.
+Measles is one of the most contagious diseases, spreading commonly, but not solely, via large droplets.
+The virus is so contagious that if a susceptible person occupies an elevator or other enclosed space up to two hours after a person infected with measles, he or she is likely to be infected.
 The period of highest contagion is four days before to four days after onset of rash.
 Because of this ease of spread, it is imperative to isolate infected patients from susceptible patients, such as those who are too young to be immunized.
-Methods for decreasing chance of transmission in the waiting room include the following:
+Methods for decreasing the chance of transmission in the waiting room include the following:

-• Train front office staff and post signs urging communication and observations related to presence of respiratory symptoms, rash or suspected exposure to an infectious disease.
+• Train front office staff and post signs urging communication and observations related to the presence of respiratory symptoms, rash, or suspected exposure to an infectious disease.

 • Provide masks for patients – and any symptomatic caregivers - who might be contagious, if possible.